-The J. William and Mary Diederich College of Communication at Marquette University has announced the next class of journalists joining the O’Brien Fellowship in Public Service Journalism.
+The J. William and Mary Diederich College of Communication has announced the next class of journalists joining the O’Brien Fellowship in Public Service Journalism.

-Since 2013, the O’Brien Fellowship has helped journalists produce in-depth public service journalism projects for their home news organizations or other outlets.
+Since 2013, the O’Brien Fellowship has helped journalists produce in-depth public-service journalism projects for their home news organizations or other outlets.
 This program was the result of an $8.3 million gift from Peter and Patricia Frechette in honor of Patricia’s parents, Marquette alumni Perry and Alicia O’Brien.
-In 2021, the fellowship received an additional $5 million from the Frechette family to expand the program’s reach.
+In 2021, the fellowship received an additional $5 million from the Frechette Family Foundation to expand the program’s reach.
 The Milwaukee Journal Sentinel co-founded the fellowship.

 The fellowship seeks projects aimed at exposing injustice, uncovering potential solutions and igniting change.
 Journalists propose the topics.